 Closing the Educational Gap

-According to First Book’s 2016 Impact Report, educators say that resources from First Book help close the achievement gap for the kids they serve.
-The report also showed that without First Book, most children in low-income school districts would have had access to very few books.
+According to First Book, educators say that resources from First Book help close the achievement gap for the kids they serve.
+Without First Book, most children in low-income school districts would have had access to very few books.
 In addition, once those same children received new books to take home, their interest in reading increased substantially.

 Through our partnership, Domtar and First Book have been able to donate hundreds of thousands of books to children across North America.
 Together, we hold an annual Truck of Books event where we donate 40,000 free books to teachers to distribute to kids in low-income school districts.